chenqin/surfing-db/README.md

 ## unified memory model with arrow
-Row schema & ser/desr were managed as arrow buffer and shared_ptr to minimize data copy in/out of surfing-db After row land to columnar table, it is saved as columnar format to maximize query speed
+Row schema & ser/desr were managed as arrow buffer and shared_ptr to minimize data copy in/out of surfing-db

+After row land to columnar table, it is saved as columnar format to maximize query speed.

 ## unified computation architecture with MPI
 Unlike other big data engines, surfing-db treats data science and machine learning as first class citizen.